Barry-lab/openEPhys_DACQ/README/trackingRPiSetup.rst

 This part describes setting up networking between the recording PC and one or multiple Raspberry Pis.
 This setup is based on having two network adapters on the Recording PC.
 One of them connected to the internet, as in this guide: :ref:`RecPCnetworkInterfaces`.
 The other can be a USB network adapter or a PCIe card that is then connected to the RPi or to a network switch that has multiple RPis connected to it.
 (Ubuntu should recognise and automatically install any necessary drivers for a network adapter.
 This can be verified if a new device shows up in ``ifconfig``) When connecting multiple RPis, the setup is identical, only that each RPi has a different static IP address assigned (see below on how to change ``dhcpcd.conf``).

+Note that for the devices to see each other, the static IP addresses of the devices in the internal network must all have the same values, apart from the last digits after the last separator, e.g. ``192.168.0.1`` and ``192.168.0.22``.
+These first unchanged parts of the IP addresses should not match those of the external network as set up in this guide: :ref:`RecPCnetworkInterfaces`.
+We chose the ``192.168.0.xx`` address as it did not match the external network IP and made it easiest to work with a WiFi router for Wireless internal network.

 Configuring Raspberry Pi
 ------------------------